 - Cost: $$

-Park rats and freestyle fanatics will appreciate all that the Burton Moto has to offer.
+Park rats and freestyle fanatics will appreciate all that the Burton Moto (review) has to offer.
 This is another high-quality, low profile option that provides you with many performance and comfort characteristics.

 Total Comfort Construction means that these boots will have a great fit right out of the box.
 This is designed by Burton to nearly eliminate the break-in period and is a pretty sweet design.